kimdanny/blog/_posts/programming/2019-07-13-python-multiple-args.md

 print(showArgs(1, 2, 3, 4))		#(1, 2, 3, 4)
 ```

 If you've once learned the concept of Functional Programming, you will catch this programming concept quite quickly.
-This is because this syntax teaches a function *How to process* rather than imperatively order a function *What to do*.
+This is because the syntax teaches a function *How to process* rather than imperatively order a function *What to do*.